 Oh, and by the way…

 The pharmaceutical companies that peddle antidepressants are not happy about anything that cures people without drugs.
 Drug companies back many of the studies for antidepressants and want us to toe the line so they can keep profiting from our misery as patients.

 That’s not all,

-To cure depression and other mood disorders often does not require pharmaceuticals or anything expensive.
+Curing depression and other mood disorders often do not require pharmaceuticals or anything expensive.
 Simply by eating a natural plant-based diet with fermented foods and taking a strong enough high-quality probiotic that can get to the intestines undigested, you can heal chronic fatigue, depression, MS and other illnesses related to inflammation and immune system issues.

 The mainstream medical community doesn’t want to hear about alternative treatments

 The mainstream medical world is invested in treating patients with pharmaceuticals.
 Doctors are stuck owing millions for an education on how to treat with pharmaceuticals.

 Many patients have been on these drugs for years and have been told they must stay on them for life.
 If this turns out to be wrong, those of us who have suffered side effects from these drugs will have to admit we might have suffered unnecessarily.

 It’s not fun to feel like you’ve been duped.